Jesse Jackson: 1990s

-Following the arrest of Mayor of the District of Columbia Marion Barry, Jackson was under pressure to enter the mayoral race to replace Barry.
-While Jackson said he was not running for the position, he also said that he thought "that public servants should never say never, and they should never say forever."
-Jackson talked about running with his 1988 presidential campaign chairman Joel Ferguson, and Ferguson formally announced Jackson's decision not to enter the race the next day.
+After District of Columbia Mayor Marion Barry was arrested, Jackson was under pressure to enter the mayoral race to replace Barry.
+While Jackson said he was not running for the position, he also said, "that public servants should never say never, and they should never say forever."
+Jackson talked about running with his 1988 presidential campaign chairman, Joel Ferguson, and Ferguson formally announced Jackson's decision not to enter the race the next day.
 Jackson instead ran for office as "shadow senator" for the District of Columbia when the position was created in 1991, serving until 1997, when he did not run for reelection.
-This unpaid position was primarily a post to lobby for statehood for the District of Columbia.
+This unpaid position was primarily a lobbying post for statehood for the District of Columbia.

-In 1990, Jackson attended a dinner honoring the 20th anniversary of The Joint Center for Political and Economic Studies, where Bush spoke of the day an African-American would one day be president and teased Jackson by invoking him when mentioning his visit with children in ghettos: "Jesse.
+In 1990, Jackson attended a dinner honoring the 20th anniversary of The Joint Center for Political and Economic Studies, where George H. W. Bush spoke of the day an African-American would one day be president and teased Jackson by invoking him when mentioning his visit with children in ghettos: "Jesse.
 I'm talking about little kids.
 I'm not talking about 49-year-old guys.
 Let's not rush it."